unarycomputing/uc-homepage/content/post/2020-05-30-isca/index.md

 ---
-title: Paper on unary GEMM architecture is accepted in ISCA 2020
+title: A paper on unary GEMM architecture is accepted in ISCA 2020
 subtitle:
 summary:
 authors: []